SPRING MEETING ACTIVITIES AND AREA ATTRACTIONS

 Saturday the Auxiliary will host a luncheon followed by a program “Women of Gettysburg” presented by Patty Hawthorn.
 A short business meeting follows to discuss volunteers for the next meeting in Michigan City, Indiana.

 Saturday afternoon’s session by Henry Disston and David La Touche will present information on the Disston Company & Early Philadelphia PA Saw makers.
 David would like members to bring examples of early Philadelphia saws for discussion and cataloguing.

 Saturday evening we will close out the meeting with a banquet and short business meeting.

-For information on Bowling Green and the surrounding area go to: www.visitbgky.com for information on museums, historic sites, places of interest, antique malls, etc.
+For more information on our host hotel go to: www.eisenhowercomplex.com.
+For information on Gettysburg and the surrounding area go to: www.destinationgettysburg.com for information on museums, historic sites, places of interest, antique malls, etc.